UBC-DSCI/introduction-to-datascience-python/source/classification2.md

 ```{index} accuracy
 ```

-How exactly can we assess how well our predictions match the labels for the observations in the test set?
+How exactly can we assess how well our predictions match the actual labels for the observations in the test set?
 One way we can do this is to calculate the prediction **accuracy**.
 This is the fraction of examples for which the classifier made the correct prediction.
 To calculate this, we divide the number of correct predictions by the number of predictions made.
-The process for assessing if our predictions match the true labels in the test set is illustrated in {numref}`fig:06-ML-paradigm-test`.
+The process for assessing if our predictions match the actual labels in the test set is illustrated in {numref}`fig:06-ML-paradigm-test`.

 $$\mathrm{accuracy} = \frac{\mathrm{number \; of  \; correct  \; predictions}}{\mathrm{total \;  number \;  of  \; predictions}}$$